 There are few smells that I like as much as the smell of garlic sauteing in my home.
 Until a few years ago, I would have simply minced up garlic as a recipe called for it and thrown in on the stove right away.
 I have since learned some of the amazing health benefits of garlic and how to unleash them.

-Garlic is known to be one of the best cancer fighting vegetables.
 You see, garlic has a very high sulfur content.
 Although this sulfuric property gives garlic a somewhat a bad reputation for the bad breath it can leave you with, it actually is extremely beneficial for your health.

 The point?
 Garlic is good for much more than just adding flavor to a dish or aroma to a home.
 So what’s the problem?
-Most dishes that call for garlic ask you to heat it by baking, sauteing, etc. Forming allicin takes a few minutes after crushing it, and heat can actually stop this process leaving you with the same garlic flavor but without the amazing health benefit.
+Most dishes that call for garlic ask you to heat it by baking, sautéing, etc. Forming allicin takes a few minutes after crushing it, and heat can actually stop this process leaving you with the same garlic flavor but without the amazing health benefit.

 The solution: it’s simple.
 The next time you are cooking a dish that calls for garlic, chop the garlic first and let it sit for about 5 -10 minutes.
 This will give the garlic enough time to do it’s thing.